March 12, 2026 (3mo ago)

 Workers are simpler.
 Each worker runs an agent that:

-The worker doesn't make decisions.
+The worker does not make decisions.
 It executes.
-If the control plane goes down, workers keep running their existing containers -- they just don't receive new instructions until the control plane recovers.
+If the control plane goes down, workers keep running their existing containers — they just do not receive new instructions until the control plane recovers.

-The communication channel between control plane and workers is where orchestrators diverge.
-There are three common approaches:
+The communication channel between control plane and workers is where orchestrators diverge:

-Yes, and it's a great way to understand what orchestrators actually do.
-The average Docker container starts in under 2 seconds (Docker benchmarks), making SSH-based management surprisingly responsive for small clusters.
+Yes, and it is a great way to understand what orchestrators actually do.
+The average Docker container starts in under 2 seconds, making SSH-based management surprisingly responsive for small clusters.
 But this approach hits a wall fast.

 1. Deploy a container to a remote node: